samblenny/tlv320dac-stuff/README.md

 ## Math with Decibels (dB)

-This is from Art of Electronics, third edition, section 1.3.2.
+These formulas for power and amplitude dB ratios are from Art of Electronics, third edition, section 1.3.2.

 Formula for ratio between the **power** (Watts) of two signals (P1 and P2) in decibels (dB):